Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 - Each year for each store
 - Each day of the week for each store

-We also do several other transformations:

-- Taking the log of sales.
-It is expected that the factors influencing store sales like locality, seasonality, etc. will have a multiplicative effect on sales rather than additive, so going foward, we use log of sales as our outcome variable
-- Computing the z score to eliminate outliers (in the next step)
+We also do several other transformations like computing the z score to eliminate outliers (in the next step)

 ```python
 df = apply_all_transformations(df)